brushnit/Squad-Invasion-Statistics/README.md

 # Squad Invasion Statistics
 Scripts for analyzing Invasion balancing by layer or level.
-Requires JSON match log with winner/loser team #.
+Requires custom JSON match log with winner/loser team #, level, and layer (in display form)

 Example of visualized data: https://bit.ly/invasion-stats-all-time

+Special thanks to @midwaey for providing match logs, and @ChristianBrinkley for consulation!

 ## How It's Made:
 **Tech Used:** Python, JSON, CSV